-We receive requests to take cats, dogs and horses (and other pets) for post mortem examination for the benefit of teaching undergraduate students and for collecting samples for research.
+We receive requests to take cats, dogs, horses (and other pets) for postmortem examination for the benefits of teaching undergraduate students and for collecting samples for research.

 Factors that we need to consider include

-- We cannot collect the animal from off the Langford site.
-The owner would need to arrange for delivery of the animal to the PM room at Langford.
+- We cannot collect the animal.
+The owner would need to arrange for delivery of the animal to the PM room at Langford Campus

 - Owners, or the animal’s attending vet, will need to sign the PM submission form with the boxes ticked that permission is given for use for teaching purposes and/or research purposes.
-The form can be found on the LV website https://www.langfordvets.co.uk/diagnostic-laboratories/services/post-mortem-service/
+The form can be found on the BVS website here

 We appreciate your contribution to our students’ training and look forward to discussing your enquiry.